FOUR WAYS YOU COULD FACE CHARGES FOR PROSTITUTION

 ENGAGING IN PROSTITUTION

-Engaging in prostitution is the other side of an act of prostitution, or agreeing to engage in sexual intercourse or other sexual acts in exchange for remuneration, usually money.
-Engaging in prostitution is viewed through a similar lens to soliciting a prostitute, and thus carries the same Class B misdemeanor penalties.
-However, much like solicitation, certain circumstances can bump the crime of engaging in prostitution up to a Class A misdemeanor and possibly subject those convicted to a mandatory minimum of seven days in jail.
+Participating in prostitution involves the act of agreeing to engage in sexual activities in return for payment, typically money.
+This is considered similar to soliciting a prostitute and is subject to the same Class B misdemeanor penalties.
+However, much like solicitation, certain circumstances can elevate the crime of engaging in prostitution to a Class A misdemeanor, potentially leading to a mandatory minimum sentence of seven days in jail for those convicted.

 AGGRAVATED PROSTITUTION